 - Training boosts performance levels and helps employees to reach their peak

-- Feels satisfying
+- It feels satisfying

 Some managers don’t believe coaching is something that is expected from them in their role/position so they fail to dedicate time to coaching and training their employees.
-However, leadership and management involves helping team members experience progress in meaningful work.
+However, good leadership and management involves helping team members experience progress in meaningful work.

 In sum, coaching your team enables you as a manager to enhance your teams’ capability and performance.
 The productivity of your coaching will determine the levels of engagement and trust exists between manager and employees.

 Valcour.
 (2016).
 You Can’t Be a Great Manager if You’re Not a Good Coach.
 Harvard Business Review, 2014.
 Web.
 12 August 2016.